seb-oss/green-android/README.md

-# Green Android
+# Green Design System Android

-Green Android is a project that consists of two main parts:
+Green Design System Android is a project that consists of two main parts:

 1. **Component Library**: A reusable library of UI components designed for Android applications.
 This library is distributed via GitHub Packages, making it easy to integrate into your own projects.
 2. **Companion App**: A demonstration app showcasing the components available in the library.
 The app provides examples of how to use the components and serves as a reference for developers.